Laura McClure: 2023 general election

 McClure's primary political concerns are oriented around regulation and the perception of "specific extra rights" for members of particular demographic groups.
-She supports transgender rights and the position that climate change is primarily caused by human actions.
 McClure criticises New Zealand's education system as "incredibly woke", which she defines as policies that detract from educating children in favour of ideological pursuits.
 She supports cutting government spending, which she considers the primary factor in inflation.